Steven R. Spurgeon

 2024 – Present: Joint Appointee, Metallurgical and Materials Engineering, Colorado School of Mines

-2024 – Present: Senior Materials Data Scientist, National Renewable Energy Laboratory
+2024 – Present: Senior Materials Data Scientist, National Laboratory of the Rockies

 2024 – Present: Fellow, Renewable and Sustainable Energy Institute, University of Colorado, Boulder